I used to feel like an underachiever on the Fourth of July.

 What can we do to stop the spread of invasive species including Chinese tallow?

 DO educate yourself, friends and neighbors about invasive, non-native species.
 Learn how to identify them and how to remove them.

 DO encourage your local gardening stores to carry native plants and use them for your landscaping.
 Get your local garden club to help!

 DO remove them from your property.
 Seedlings should be continually pulled by hand before they reach seed-bearing maturity.
 When the leaves start to change color in the fall, larger trees should be cut to the ground and treated with herbicides.
 Re-treatment may be necessary.

 DO plant native or noninvasive non-native trees in areas previously occupied by Chinese tallow.
 Tree species recommended that are similar in size to Chinese tallow include blackgum, maples, dogwood, and crape myrtles.

 DO take care when buying products made from invasive species.
 For example, some wreaths are made of Chinese tallow; if you toss it into your backyard after the holidays, the berries on the wreath will sprout!
 Better yet, buy decorations made from native plants.

 DO support your local conservation, State and Federal government organizations who are working hard to eradicate invasive species.

-—Text by Kerry Crisley, Cool Green Science Blog.
+— Kerry Crisley wrote this post for the Cool Green Science Blog and it appears here with permission.
 Crisley is associate director of strategic communications with an emphasis on marine work.